leondutoit/leondutoit.github.io/posts/trends-in-open-data.md

 _2015-12-07, based on a lecture given at the University of Oslo_

 It's easy to get discouraged about the state of scientific research at large - stories abound of how terrible life in academia is and much innovation happening in the private sector is locked up behind NDAs and patents.
-So to counter this general sense that things are not improving I'm comitting this talk I gave about open access data trends to writing because I found myself being cautiously optimistic after doing it.
-There reall are good things happening and maybe over time it will add up to the necessary change.
+So to counter this general sense that things are not improving I'm committing this talk I gave about open access data trends to writing because I found myself being cautiously optimistic after doing it.
+There really are good things happening and maybe over time it will add up to the necessary change.

 ### Background